NibiruChain/nibiru/docs/01_derivatives-simulation.md

 Date: 2022-02-10

-Derivatives Ex.
-1

-Start
-- There's 10000 OSMO at a price of $10.
-- Mint —> USDM
-- Matrix = 100,000 USD vol
-- LA = 10,000 USD —> leverage = 10
+### Assume there's no derivatives protocol in Matrix.

+#### Example.start()

+- `amt_osmo` is 10000 and `osmo_price` is \$10.
+- When users deposit OSMO (collateral) into Matrix, they mint USDM.
+- Matrix has \$100,000 USD vol because `protocol_exposure = amt_osmo * osmo_price`.
+Here, protocol volatility and protocol exposure are used synonymously.
+- Suppose that LAs bring \$10,000 in collateral exposure and choose to cover 100\% of protocol's volatility.
+This would imply that LAs have 10x leverage, or a `leverage_mult` of 10.

-The main incentive that an LA has to come to Matrix is that they can take a long  perp position with zero funding rate.
+The main incentive that an LA has to come to Matrix is that they can take long leveraged positions.
+LAs essentially have a long perpetual position with zero funding payment costs.

-#### `osmo_price` goes to 15 $
+#### Example.case1(): `osmo_price` goes to 15 $

+`osmo_price = 15`

 - PROTOCOL PNL : 50,000 USD
 - LA : 10,000 -> 100% pnl
 - IF =  40,000 —> incentive pendulum —> governance token would vote for the split

-IA : over-collateteralize —> yield from the matrix protocol….
+IAs receive yield from the matrix protocol when it's over-collateteralized.

-Market goes down the LAs would not come to the protocol…..
+If the market (price of the collateral) goes down, new LAs would not want to come to the protocol.

 Derivative protocol :
 - IF would take the short side and pay the LAs a funding rate in the down-term